hujian004ban/BSNumbersView/README.md

 > pod 'BSNumbersView'

-## Usage For Tag '1.0.0', for more infomation, please download sample project
+## Usage For Tag '1.0.0', for more infomation, download the sample project please

 ### 3 data source method had to be implementation